Skip to main content

 What is peak demand and why is reducing it important?

-Electricity is produced for immediate use.
-It cannot be stored economically.
-Because of this, power plants must meet electricity requirements at all times.
+Electricity is produced for immediate use because it cannot be stored economically.
+Due to this, power plants must meet electricity requirements at all times.
 Peak demand refers to those periods when electric consumers collectively use the most electricity.
 Generally, electricity prices are higher during demand peaks.

-Because of electric competition in our region, the price an electric cooperative consumer must pay for electricity is partially based on how much power your local electric cooperative requires between 1 and 6 p.m. on the five hottest, most humid days each summer.
-Reducing the amount of power your cooperative uses on those days, as well as during other times throughout the year, can help control electric costs.
+Because of electric competition in our region, electric rates are partially based on how much power your Cooperative requires between 1 and 6 pm on the five hottest, most humid days each summer.
+Reducing the amount of power your Cooperative uses on those days, as well as during other times throughout the year, can help control electric costs.

-How does CLMS work?
+How does load control work?
 Is there anything I will have to do?

-First, an electric cooperative member volunteers to have a load control receiver installed on his/her electric water heater or other approved / targeted / appliance / equipment.
-Once installed, the receiver becomes part of the overall cooperative system.
-While the receivers wait for instructions, local electric cooperative computers monitor electricity demand and weather data.
+First, an SREC member volunteers to have a demand response unit installed on his/her electric water heater or central air conditioner.
+Once installed, this device becomes part of your Cooperative's overall system.
+While the DRU waits for instructions, local electric cooperative computers monitor electricity demand and weather data.

-When demand reaches an extremely high level, a load management operator sends a signal over electric lines to various load control receivers.
-The receivers then temporarily switch off power to the water heaters, central air conditioners or equipment they are connected to.
-By controlling use of electricity in this fashion, your electric cooperative reduces demand across its entire service area.
+When demand reaches an extremely high level, SREC sends a signal over electric lines to various load control receivers.
+Your DRU will then temporarily switch off power to your connected device.
+By controlling use of electricity to these specific devices owned by Beat the Peak volunteers, your electric cooperative reduces demand across its entire service area.

 Our monitoring systems and the load control receiver do all the work.
 You don't have to lift a finger!